-Previous studies in birds have shown negative associations between elevation and song complexity, where species at lower elevations sang more elaborated and louder songs (86).
-Habitat structure and its interaction with elevation have also been documented to affect certain song properties, different from those studied here, with a study showing that low-frequency songs are more often used at higher elevations and in open areas (16).
-A recent study on hummingbirds showed that transmission of high-frequency vocalizations in three Andean species is affected by habitat structure (82).
+Habitat structure and its interaction with elevation have been documented to affect certain song properties, different from those studied here, with a study showing that low-frequency songs are common at higher elevations and in open areas (16).
+A recent study on hummingbirds showed that transmission of high-frequency vocalizations is affected by habitat structure (82).
 We show that habitat structure negatively affects song complexity, with songs being simpler in mixed habitats compared to the understorey.
 This pattern is consistent with the idea that habitat structure shapes the evolution of acoustic properties (i.e., the acoustic adaptation hypothesis).
-However, given the weak evidence in support for this hypothesis in other groups (15), further research is required into the critical distance in which habitat structure may become a limitation to song transmission (15,17), and the effect of habitat structure on song frequency.
-On the other hand, it has been suggested that ecological factors may not affect songs of all species in the same way (26), which emphasizes the potential heterogeneity in the acoustic response to habitat structure in birds.
+However, given the weak evidence in support for this hypothesis in other groups (15), further research is required into the critical distance in which habitat structure may become a limitation to song transmission and frequency (15,17).

-We found a strong positive correlation between dichromatism and song complexity, regardless of habitat or altitude, and that the most dichromatic patches (crown and gorget) were responsible for this pattern.
+We found a positive correlation between dichromatism and song complexity, regardless of habitat or altitude, and that the most dichromatic patches (crown and gorget) were responsible for this pattern.
 The use of multiple cues to signal condition or to attract the opposite sex is important in many animal groups (28,83), and several hypotheses have been proposed to explain the evolution of signal integration.
-The pattern shown here is particularly interesting given that it integrates very different perception axes (visual, and auditory), and it could represent a case of evolution of redundant (or back-up) signals (39,84).
-If signalling traits are associated with good condition, a single sexual character could only partially represent the quality of the individual and complementary traits could provide a better overall quality assessment.
-In hummingbirds, male song could function as a longer-range female attractor, and conspicuous coloration of the crown and gorget can act as a secondary quality indicator when in visual contact (85).
+The pattern shown here is particularly interesting given that it integrates distinct perception axes (visual, and auditory), and it could represent a case of evolution of redundant signals (39,84).
+If signalling traits are associated with good condition, a single sexual character could partially represent the quality of the individual and complementary traits could provide a better overall quality assessment.
+In hummingbirds, male song could function as a long-range female attractor, and conspicuous coloration of the crown and gorget can act as a secondary quality indicator when in visual contact (85).
 This relationship in hummingbirds contrasts with the one found in cardueline finches (86), where there is a trade-off between plumage ornamentation and song elaboration.
-Although here we did not include a measurement of plumage colour complexity, these contrasting results are interesting and could potentially be explained by higher colour compartmentalization in hummingbirds.
-Colour compartmentalization is common in many hummingbirds species, were specific patches are brightly coloured (crown and gorget) and associated with sexual selection, while others are drab and associated with crypsis (43,45).
-The evolution of marked colour contrast among patches is found in other avian clades and could be the result of strong sexual selection, in conjunction with other interacting forces, such as natural selection (9,92).
-However, other clades could be under weaker selective pressures that impede pronounced colour compartmentalization.
+Although we did not include a measurement of plumage colour complexity, these contrasting results could potentially be explained by higher colour compartmentalization in hummingbirds.
+Colour compartmentalization is common in many hummingbirds species, were specific patches are brightly coloured (crown and gorget) and associated with sexual selection, while others are drab and associated with crypsis which could be the result of strong sexual selection, in conjunction with other interacting forces such as natural selection (43,45).